 Do not mix different cleaners.
 If cleaners needed to be mixed, please follow the manufacturer’s instructions.

 Avoid extreme temperature to clean the coated surface.
-Heat may accelerate chemical reactions and may evaporate the water from solution.
-Extremely low temperature may give the poor cleaning effects.
-On the contrary, cleaning under higher temperature may result in streaking or straining.
-Ideally, cleaning should be done on the shaded side of the building under moderate temperature.
+Heat may accelerate chemical reactions and may evaporate the water from the solution.
+Extremely low temperature may give poor cleaning effects.
+On the contrary, cleaning under higher temperature may result in streaking or straining of ACP sheets.
+Ideally, ACP cleaning should be done on the shaded side of the building under moderate temperature.
 In that case, Vivas’ Self-Cleaning ACP Sheets will be your best option.